galaxyproject/admin-training/intro/09-tool-basics/tool-basics.md

 We want and will answer your questions.

 ---
+# The Problem

+> You have written a Python script to analyze data and you want to share it with command-line averse colleagues

+# The Solution

+Integrate the script as a tool into (your) Galaxy server.

+---
+# Requirements

+* Have or write command line executable.
+* Determine inputs and outputs of the tool.
+* Describe the tool to Galaxy.
+* Instruct Galaxy to load the tool.

+---
 class: normal
 # What is a Galaxy tool?

-- Set of resources that describes to Galaxy how to display and execute software.
+- Set of resources that describes how to display and execute software.
 - Cornerstone of Galaxy tool is a `tool wrapper` written in XML.
 - Galaxy loads tools from configuration files (also XML).
   - The basic one is `tool_conf.xml`.